Honoring Marriage in June?

 A Goddess’s Month

-Imagine this: in ancient Rome, June was a time to celebrate Juno’s blessings.
-The days grew longer, the sun shone brighter, and Romans believed Juno’s presence made this month especially auspicious for marriage and growth.
-It’s like having a divine cheerleader for all your summer plans!
+The days grew longer, the sun shone brighter, and Romans believed her presence made this month especially lucky for marriage and new beginnings.

 Why “Marriage” Matters in June?